xcsf-dev/xcsf/README.md

 Compiler options:
 ------------------------

-- GNUPLOT = ON: real-time GNUPlot of the system error
+- GNUPLOT = ON: real-time GNUPlot of the system error; data saved in folder: `out`
 - PARALLEL = ON: matching and set prediction functions parallelised with OpenMP

 ------------------------